 HSAs offer Triple Tax Savings:

 - Tax free payroll contributions from the employee and The University of Alabama.

 - Tax free earnings will accumulate, if the HSA funds are invested.

 - Tax free distributions, when and if HSA funds are used to pay for qualified medical expenses.

-In 2019, The University of Alabama will also contribute “seed money” to help pre-fund your HSA.
+The University of Alabama provides “seed money” once per year to help pre-fund your HSA.
 You must enroll in the High Deductible Health Plan (HDHP) and open your HSA account to receive this money!
 If you enroll in the HDHP, enrollment in the HSA is not automatic, you must also elect the HSA benefit in order to open an HSA account.

 |Tier:||UA Seed Money:|

 Employee HSA contributions are tax-free via payroll deduction.
 The amount you can contribute to your HSA depends on: 1) the type of HDHP coverage you have (single or family); 2) your age (under or over age 55); 3) the date you become an eligible individual; and 4) the date you cease to be an eligible individual.
 See IRS Publication 969 for additional details.